 Left 4 Dead 2 is available on PC and Xbox 360.

 ZombiU is one of the most underrated games of the last decade.
 Originally a Wii U exclusive (probably didn’t help), Ubisoft took us to London for a survival horror experience unlike any other.
-With a focus on scavenging and a surprisingly neat story, ZombiU had an eery atmosphere filled with cool weapons and stellar frights.
+With a focus on scavenging and a surprisingly neat story, ZombiU had an eerie atmosphere filled with cool weapons and stellar frights.

 By far the best part of ZombiU was how it played with permadeath.
 You could die relatively easily, and once your character died, they were dead for good.
 You’d step into the shoes of a new character while your previous body would resurrect as a zombie.
 To take back your items, you’d have to kill zombie-you (ZombiU).

-ZombiU is now available on PC, PS4, and Xbox One.
+ZombiU is now available on PC, PS4, and Xbox One as just Zombi.
 We guarantee you’ll enjoy playing.